 The amplitude of a wave is its height, that is, half the distance from trough to crest.

-Amplitude of Matter Waves Are Proportional to Energy
+Amplitude of Material Waves Determines Energy

-This relationship between amplitude and energy holds true for any wave that travels through a material medium.
+This relationship between amplitude and energy holds true for any wave that requires a material medium.
 These are classical waves; they can be described by Newton’s Laws of Motion.
 However, the relationship between amplitude and energy does not hold true for quantum waves.
 Quantum waves do not require a material medium and do not follow Newton’s Laws of Motion.
 Rather, they follow the laws of the quantum world.

 Amplitudes of Quantum Waves